alexyuly/ViewScript-Runtime/README.md

 # and so much more...

-Will create naturally
+Naturally will create

-Will pointer-enter naturally
+Will pointer-enter pointer

-Will pointer-leave naturally
+Will pointer-leave pointer

 # etc...